At COP29 Azerbaijan, Friendship’s achievements were shared in an insightful workshop as a model for managing climate migration.

 Princess Esmeralda of Belgium concluded the session by advocating for a legal framework and protection for climate migrants.
 She encouraged the audience to ensure inclusive governance while also upholding human rights.

 The challenges faced by climate migrants are immense, and the need for legal recognition and protection is urgent.
 As highlighted at COP29, securing legal rights for climate migrants not only ensures their dignity but also empowers them to rebuild their lives and contribute to local adaptation efforts.
-Friendship’s work in Bangladesh serves as a powerful example of how inclusive, sustainable interventions can help vulnerable communities adapt to climate change.
 Only through international cooperation we can ensure that climate migrants are treated with the rights and respect they deserve.